Two Farms for Families

 Sebastien Wald, Well Known, Dies Following Coughing Fit Monday

-The cough played him out and he died at his farm home several miles
+The cough played him out and he died at his farm home several miles northeast of Zeeland.

 Although Wald was far advanced in years, his death came as a great